The Ultimate Guide to Designing an ADA Compliant Bathroom

 Certain universal design elements can make bathrooms safer for everyone in the home.

 For example, some ADA bathroom requirements like non-slip flooring and walk-in showers significantly decrease the risk of injuries in the bathroom.
-And that thoughtfulness is always good for your brand reputation.
+Thoughtful design choices like these not only enhance safety but also strengthen your brand reputation as a builder who prioritizes both quality and inclusivity.

 3. ADA compliance is the law.